armin-fx/BandedScad/doc/operator.md

 - `backwards`
   - `false` - standard, normal forward rotate
   - `true`  - rotate backwards, undo forward rotate
+- `d` - dimension of the object
+  - `3`     - 3D object = standard
+  - `2`     - 2D object (must set in this case)

+___way of working in 3D:___
-procedure 1, `a` as angle:
+- procedure 1, `a` as angle:
   - vector `v` will split in
     - inclination angle, rotate around Y axis
     - and azimuthal angle, rotate around Z axis
   - make rotation around Y axis with inclination angle
   - make rotation around Z axis with azimuthal angle
   - make rotation around vector `v` with angle `a`

-procedure 2, `a` as orientation vector:
+- procedure 2, `a` as orientation vector:
   - make rotation from Z axis to vector `v`
   - make rotation around vector `v`, so that the originally X axis point to orientation vector `a`

+___way of working in 2D:___
+- rotate the object from direction X axis to vector `v`
+- option `a` will be ignored
+- the dimension number must be specified with `d=2`, since it cannot be determined from the object.

 #### `rotate_to_vector_at (v, p, a, backwards)` [^][contents]
 [rotate_to_vector_at]: #rotate_to_vector_at-v-p-a-backwards-